eluzix/claritus-website/content/why-claritus.md

   img: /images/why-images/content-img-1.png

 - title: See a complete view of your investments
   description: It doesn’t matter if you have one asset or several assets scattered over multiple accounts, with Claritus everything can be organized and tracked in one convenient place.
-It doesn’t matter where your investments are.
-Your investments can be in the stock market, real estate, cryptocurrency, or any other alternative investment.
-Claritus will help you have a clear picture of all your combined assets in one convenient place!
   img: /images/why-images/content-img-2.png

 - title: Top notch security & privacy